d2gex/asyncronous_com/README.rst

         'tests/data/server_data.txt' that meets the requirements of the document
     2.  *max_workers*: maximum number of workers that the server will create to serve all incoming requests.

-Then the server can be run as follows:
+An example of the client started on my remote work station:

 .. code-block:: bash

     python -m asyncronous_com.run_server tests/data/server_data.txt tcp://127.0.0.1:5557 tcp://127.0.0.1:5556 32

 **Note 1**: Lastly the client and server can be run in any orders due to the natural asynchronous nature of ZeroMQ and its queues

 **Note 2**: While the client will terminate automatically after receiving the results, the server need to be stopped by using CTRL + C. The client can be restarted as many times a possible.

-**Note 3**: I have run 32 workers on a Intel i5 dual core with a client batch configuration of 16 tasks per request for 512 commands lasting 1 second each and took about ~ 17 seconds
+**Note 3**: I have run 32 workers on a Intel i5 dual core with a client batch configuration of 16 tasks per request for 512 commands lasting 1 second each and took about ~ 17 seconds to produce the final result.

+**Note 4**: The idea is that the number of workers can be configured for optimal settings after various trials and some stats gathered but not putting a limit on the amount of workers is a bad idea.